MicrosoftDocs/OData-docs/Odata-docs/v6_posts/design/2015-10-23-07-01-Path-Parser-Extension.md

 title: "7.1 Parser Extension Design"
 description: "Design doc for uriparser, keyassegment"
 category: "7.
 Design"
+author: apexprodleads
+ms.author: apexprodleads
+ms.date: 02/19/2019
+ms.topic: article
+ms.service: multiple
 ---

 This doc discuss about the design of extension of Path parser part of UriParser.

-# 1 Path Parser Overview
+## 1 Path Parser Overview

-## 1.1 Current path parsing logic
+### 1.1 Current path parsing logic

 - Linear parsing, one segment is determined, then next one;
 - Syntax and semantic passes are combined together, as we need type information from model to validate the identifiers (Web API );